mirca/mirca.github.io/_pages/about.md

 (3) guest researcher at [NIST](https://www/nist.gov) in Gaithersburg, Maryland.
 I was a Google Summer of Code developer for [OpenAstronomy](https://www.openastronomy.org).

-In the Summer of 2022, I'll be working as a quant in the Quantitative Strategies Group at Merrill Lynch.

 I spend most of my time doing [research](https://scholar.google.com/citations?hl=en&user=ilvNpCoAAAAJ&view_op=list_works&sortby=pubdate) and [coding](https://github.com/mirca).
 In my free time, there is nothing better than swimming and crab hunting in the waters of Clear Water Bay and video-chatting with my dog, Pluto.